datafordevelopment/animation-demo/README.md

-# NativeScript animation demo application
+# NativeScript animation demo using CSS with keyframes
 Open source cross-platform animation demo app built with NativeScript.

 Use this application to find-out how to implement common animation scenarios with NativeScript.